 You can be a really skilled lover at Stage 2, but there’s much more ahead for Joe and Jennifer.

-How you are in relationship to yourself and your own sexuality deeply impacts how you are in relationship with your spouse.
+Your relationship with yourself and your own sexuality deeply impacts your relationship with your spouse.
 When you are solid about yourself, your own sense of worthiness, and at peace with your own sexuality, you no longer depend on others (such as your spouse) to legitimize your sexuality.
-When you’re no longer preoccupied by trying to prove the worthiness of your sexual desires and eroticism, you’re free to love through your sexuality.
+When you’re not preoccupied with trying to prove the worthiness of your eroticism, you’re free to love fully.
 And this is when things get really amazing.

 Loving another person through your sexuality is a very nurturing and generous kind of energy.
 You find profound pleasure in offering your spouse joy, bringing him or her to bliss, and being received on a whole new level.
 Your spouse is willing to be open and let his or her sexuality be known, which can be freeing for them too.
 There’s real collaboration, teamwork, and sex is profoundly transcendant.